-It is tempting to view password reuse as a mistake whose costs are borne only by those users who do, in fact, reuse passwords.
+It is tempting to view password reuse as inflicting costs on only users who practice it.
 However, preventing, detecting, and cleaning up compromised accounts and the value thus stolen is a significant cost for service providers, as well.
-A recent Ponemon survey~\cite{ponemon:2017:stuffing} of 569 IT security practitioners who are responsible for the security of their companies' websites estimated that credential-stuffing attacks incur costs in terms of application downtime, loss of customers, and involvement of IT security that average \$1.7 million, \$2.7 million and \$1.6 million, respectively, per organization per year.
-Some companies go so far as to purchase compromised credentials on the black market to find vulnerable accounts proactively, either as a for-pay service to others (e.g., PasswordPing, \url{https://www.passwordping.com}) or for their own users (e.g., Facebook~\cite{collins2016:facebook}).
-Beyond monitoring the black market, sites also must develop new technologies to identify overtaken accounts based on their use~\cite{collins2016:facebook}.
-Even the sheer volume of credential-stuffing attacks is increasingly a challenge; e.g., in November 2017, a stunning 43\% (3.6 out of 8.3 billion) of all login attempts served by Akamai involved credential abuse~\cite{akamai:2017:state}.
+A recent Ponemon survey~\cite{ponemon:2017:stuffing} of 569 IT security practitioners estimated that credential-stuffing attacks incur costs in terms of application downtime, loss of customers, and involvement of IT security that average \$1.7 million, \$2.7 million and \$1.6 million, respectively, per organization per year.
+Some companies go so far as to purchase compromised credentials on the black market to find their vulnerable accounts proactively (e.g.,~\cite{collins2016:facebook}).
+Companies also must develop new technologies to identify overtaken accounts based on their use~\cite{collins2016:facebook}.
+Even the sheer volume of credential-stuffing attacks is increasingly a challenge; e.g., in November 2017, 43\% (3.6 out of 8.3 billion) of all login attempts served by Akamai involved credential abuse~\cite{akamai:2017:state}.
 Finally, the aforementioned Ponemon survey estimated the fraud perpetrated using overtaken accounts could incur average losses of up to \$54 million per organization surveyed~\cite{ponemon:2017:stuffing}.
 As such, interfering with password reuse would not only better protect users, but would also reduce the considerable costs of credential abuse incurred by websites.